juanluispaz/ts-sql-query/README.md

 } | null>
 ```

-### Select with custom reusable sql fragment
+### Select with custom reusable SQL fragment

-You can define functions in your connection that create custom reusable sql fragments, that give you the possibility to do some operations or functions not included in ts-sql-query.
+You can define functions in your connection that create custom reusable SQL fragments, that give you the possibility to do some operations or functions not included in ts-sql-query.

 If you define your connection like: